About

 Source: FY2021 Special Budget

-This would mean that the organisation identifier for the Ministry of Education in Liberia would be:
+This means that the organisation identifier for the Ministry of Education in Liberia would be:

 LR-COA-301